-Use of Coded Vocabularies and Nomenclatures in HL7 - LOINC, SNOMED CT, etc
+Use of Coded Vocabularies and Nomenclatures in HL7 and DICOM

 I want to make a disclaimer about these articles.
 I do not serve on the HL7 standards committee.
 Therefore, I must caution you to take the information provided here with a grain of salt, and ultimately refer to the standard itself and its latest recommendations before starting any project involving the standard.
 For more information about the standard, you can contact your regional affiliate, or visit its main site here.

 HL7, Health Level Seven, and FHIR are registered trademarks of Health Level Seven International.
 DICOM® is the registered trademark of the National Electrical Manufacturers Association for its standards publications relating to digital communications of medical information.